Distilled Siamese Networks for Visual Tracking: Introduction

-Despite being studied actively with remarkable progress, Siamese-network based visual trackers generally face a conflict between high memory cost and strict constraints on memory budget in real-world applications, especially for SiamRPN~\cite{li2018high,Kristan2018a}, whose model size is up to 361.8 MB.
-Their high memory cost makes them undesirable for practical mobile visual tracking applications, such as accurate trackers running real-time on a drone, smartphone or sensor nodes.
-How to decrease the memory cost of Siamese trackers without a remarkable loss of tracking accuracy is one of the key points to build the bridge between the academic algorithms and practical applications.
-In the other aspect, reducing model size will directly decrease the computational cost to produce a faster tracker.
-If the faster tracker achieves similar accuracy as the larger one, like SiamRPN, it will be a better {\it baseline} to facilitate real-time tracking.
+Despite being actively studied with remarkable progress, Siamese-network based visual trackers generally face a conflict between their high memory cost and the strict constraints on memory budget in real-world applications, especially in case of SiamRPN~\cite{li2018high,Kristan2018a} whose model size is up to 361.8 MB.
+In particular, the high memory costs of current trackers make them undesirable for important application in mobile devices, such as smartphones. {One simple solution is directly reducing the model size of a tracker and then training the small model with the original method, however, it often leads to dramatically drop of performance.
+For instance, we retrain the small models of two representative Siamese trackers: SiamRPN and SiamFC.
+As shown in Fig.~\ref{fig:example}, the retrained models: SiamRPNs and SiamFCs suffer from large performance degradation with original training methods.} Thus, developing a way to reduce the memory cost of Siamese trackers without a significant loss in tracking accuracy is essential in order to bridge the gap between academic algorithms and practical mobile visual tracking applications.

-To address the above points, we propose a novel Distilled Siamese Trackers (DST) framework built upon a Teacher-Students Knowledge Distillation (TSsKD) model, which is specially designed for learning a small, fast yet accurate Siamese tracker through Knowledge Distillation (KD) techniques.
-TSsKD essentially explores a \textit{one teacher vs multi-students} learning mechanism inspired by the common teaching and learning methods in the schools, \ie multiple students learn from a teacher and help each other to facilitate learning effect.
+To address the above mentioned issues, we propose a Distilled Siamese Tracker (DST) framework build upon what we call the Teacher-Students Knowledge Distillation (TSsKD) model, which is designed for learning a small, fast and accurate Siamese tracker through Knowledge Distillation (KD) techniques.
+TSsKD essentially explores a \textit{one teacher vs. multiple students} learning mechanism inspired by the common teaching and learning methods in schools, \textit{i.e.}, multiple students learn from one teacher, as well as help each other to facilitate learning.
 In particular, TSsKD models two kinds of KD styles.
-First, knowledge transfer from teacher to students, which is achieved by a tracking-specific distillation strategy.
-Second, mutual learning between students, working in a student-student knowledge sharing manner.
+First, knowledge transfer from teacher to student is achieved by a tracking-specific distillation strategy.
+Second, mutual learning between students is conducted in a student-student knowledge sharing manner.